Nuitka/Nuitka/README.txt

    Cannot not exist for native compiled functions.
 There is no bytecode with Nuitka's compiled function objects, so there is no way to provide bytecode.

-** On function level "from import *" does not work

-   Example

-   def myFunction():
-      from string import *

-      stuff()

-   Does not generate correct C++ at this time.
-Similar problem to "exec does not create function locals".
-Currently Nuitka doesn't support a dynamic size of locals.
-Same solution applies.

-** exec does not create function locals:

-   Example:

-   def myFunction():
-       exec( "f=2" )

-   The exec does not create local variables unless they already exist, by e.g.  having them assigned before:

-   def myFunction():
-       f = None

-       exec( "f=2" )

-   Otherwise the code believes that f is a global variable.
-Solution Plan: Would require to fallback to checking the provided locals for new entries before checking globals variable accesses.
-Priority: I do not see much value, all you need to do is to define the variable before the exec to make it work.

 ** sys.exc_info() does not stack